 A woman in Berlin has died mysteriously in her cramp, quaint, and cluttered inner city apartment.
-The mystery is not in the how she died but the motivation behind it.
-The death has been officially ruled as a suicide by intended malnutrition or forced starvation.
-Growing up Miriam was distant, never really feeling the love expected from her father.
+The mystery is not in how she died but the motive behind it.
+The death has been officially ruled as a suicide by starvation.
+Growing up Miriam was always a unique figure; she was distant, and some believed it was a result of never really feeling the love expected from a father.
 Living under an unusual marital situation and parental rule, she lived with her mother in her childhood hometown while her father resided in California teaching European history and working on other endeavors.
-You get the feeling that without ever getting the chance to grow roots in one area, that when she had the opportunity to leave that she would go and never come back.
-Sure enough her thoughts became reality which grew to become a great divide between Miriam and her father.
-In her death she made a statement to her family that she finally belonged.
-Germans have a history of accepting suffering and in her time as a citizen she denied herself of great pleasures and luxuries.
-It became apparent to her that happiness was permanently out of reach.
-In the end like her German predecessors Miriam embraced her suffering and issued it little credit, she did not want any outside help or interference because when she died she became one with herself, as well as the state of the residents that preceded her.
+You get the feeling that without ever getting the chance to grow roots in one area, that when she had the opportunity to leave, she would jump at the chance and never look back.
+Sure enough her thoughts became reality which grew an even bigger divide between Miriam and her father.
+In her death she made a statement to her family that she finally felt the sense of belonging.
+Germans have a history of dealing with suffering, and in her time as a citizen she purposely denied herself great pleasures and luxuries for some reason important to her.
+It became clear that happiness was permanently out of reach and a sense of foreboding was overtaking her.
+In the end like her German predecessors Miriam embraced her suffering and issued it little credit, she did not want any outside help or interference because when she died she became one with herself and the residents that preceded her.

 A father travels from his California home to meet his son who has lived in London for the past twenty-five years so they can collect the body of their daughter, their sister.
 They are reunited under unfortunate circumstances, but the father is happy to see his estranged son as they are met at the Munich Airport by an Officer of the United States Consulate named Trish.
-Three weeks painfully go by as they wait for the weather to clear and the body of Miriam to be identified and released to them so they can bury her body back home.
-During this time their own conditions worsen as their own independent strained relationship with food becomes contentious.
+Three weeks painfully go by as they wait for the weather to clear and the body of Miriam to be identified and released to them so they can put her to rest back home.
+During this time their own conditions worsen as their own relationship with food becomes contentious.
 You begin to wonder if Trish will have to bear the responsibility of sending three bodies back to California before the end of this emotional whirlwind.
-While analyzing the reason for Miriam’s death, her father believes that Germany had altered the constitution of her brain, or a genetic code for madness has set off inside her causing her demise.
-Son begins to wonder if father did something to Miriam as a child that forced her to move away from home and became a victim of self-loathing until the end of her life.
+While analyzing the reason for Miriam’s death, her father believes that Germany had altered the constitution of her brain, or a genetic code for madness has set, inside her causing her demise.
+Son begins to wonder if father did something to Miriam as a child that forced her to move away from home and became a victim of self-loathing until the very end.